tekr-io/lukaz-reference/source/includes/main.md

 ## Rate Answer

-This endpoint rates the answer of question.
+This endpoint rates the answer of the question.

 ```bash
 curl "https://<BASE_URL>/rateAnswer/<QUESTION_ID>" \